-Focuses primarily on evaluating the application of ABA when used by parents, teachers, and other professionals to support individuals with autism spectrum disorder (ASD) and other developmental disabilities in the school, home, and community.
+Dr. de la Cruz' research and practice focus primarily on advocacy, ethics, and evaluating the application of ABA when used by parents, teachers, and other professionals to support individuals with developmental disabilities in the home, school, and community.

 Ph.D.
 August 2009